Different Kinds of Wood Flooring

 Engineered wood floors

-Engineered wood floors are wood floors that are manufactured using three to nine layers of different wood veneers.
-The sub-layers can be of the same species or of different species.
+Engineered wood floors are wood floors that are manufactured using layers of different wood veneers.
 The grain of each layer runs in different directions, making it very stable.
 The wood will expand and contract less than solid wood flooring during changes in humidity and temperature.
 The top layer of engineered wood flooring is made from high-quality wood.
 Engineered flooring can only be sanded and finished a few times, making it imperative to properly maintain to prevent replacement.
 Engineered wood flooring can be installed above, on or below grade.
 So, if you are redoing a basement, you would want to choose engineered wood flooring.

 Common Wood Species

 Red oak hardwood flooring is reddish in color with a coarse grain, it’s a stiff and dense wood that resists wear, but not as well as white oak.

 White oak hardwood flooring is brown in color but can have a grayish cast.
 The grain is similar to red oak, with more burls and swirls.
 It is harder and more durable than red oak.

 Birch hardwood flooring ranges in color from light yellow to dark brownish red.
 It’s softer than red oak, but is still a strong wood.

 Beech hardwood flooring is reddish brown color and a very consistent grain.
 It is quite durable and has excellent shock resistance.